 FINANCIAL RISK MANAGEMENT

-The Company is exposed to variety of financial risks.
-Detailed description of those risks and the policies and procedures applied by the Management are set out in Note 3 of the financial statement as at 31 December 2015.
+The Company is exposed to a variety of financial risks.
+Detailed description of these risks and the policies and procedures applied by the Management are set out in Note 3 of the financial statements as at 31 December 2015.